 After clustering in torsional space, to decide whether a pair of AP clusters are similar in Cartesian space, we compared all possible pairs of cluster exemplars using the same criteria described by Martin and Thornton[7].
 As explained by Martin and Thornton, a difference in backbone torsion angles may correspond to a much smaller movement in Cartesian space.
-A pair of AP clusters are merged if their exemplar CDR structures meet all three conditions: after fitting CDRs (on C{α} atoms), the $C\alpha$ RMSD between the exemplars <1.0Å, the maximum distance between C{α} atoms at equivalent positions <1.5Å, and the maximum distance between C{β} atoms at equivalent positions <1.9Å.
-We refer to this merging criteria as 'CartesianCriteria'.
-The final merged AP clusters are called 'Canonical clusters'.
+A pair of AP clusters is merged if their exemplar CDR structures meet all three conditions: after fitting CDRs (on $C\alpha$ atoms), the $C\alpha$ RMSD between the exemplars <1.0Å, the maximum distance between $C\alpha$ atoms at equivalent positions <1.5Å, and the maximum distance between $C\beta$ atoms at equivalent positions <1.9Å.
+We refer to these merging criteria as the 'CartesianCriteria'.
+The final merged AP clusters are referred to as 'Canonical clusters'.